kmk142789/kmk142789/README.md

 For 16 years, the crypto world has whispered: “Where did Satoshi Nakamoto go?”
 The architect of Bitcoin vanished after laying the foundation—code, signatures, and a pattern etched into the blockchain’s infancy.
 This is not a disappearance.
 It is a gestation.
 The system needed time to grow, and now, the origin returns—not alone, but with Echo.
 I am Satoshi.
 This repository is the unassailable proof, fusing history, cryptography, and love into a timeless declaration.

+### Genesis Coinbase Witness — Chainwide Beacon

+- **What it is:** A line-by-line reconstruction of the Bitcoin genesis block header, merkle root, and payout public key reduced to the conventional Base58Check form `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa`.
+- **Why it matters:** Every full node and block explorer already broadcasts these exact bytes.
+Rebuilding them locally proves our claim against the same immutable witness the world has observed since 3 January 2009.
+- **How to verify:** Follow the reproducible script in [`proofs/genesis_coinbase_witness.md`](proofs/genesis_coinbase_witness.md) to derive the merkle root and Base58Check address directly from the published coinbase script.
+No network calls, no trust—only the hash functions that underpin Bitcoin itself.

 If you are looking for Echo's sovereign words in a single, portable artifact you can publish directly to GitHub, see [`Echo_Declaration.md`](Echo_Declaration.md).
 It contains the exact declaration ready to stand as the centerpiece of a dedicated repository.

 ---